fastify/fastify/docs/Migration-Guide-V3.md

 The `setSchemaCompiler` and `setSchemaResolver` options have been replaced with the `setValidatorCompiler` to enable future tooling improvements.
-To better understand this change read
+To help understand this change read
 [Validation and Serialization in Fastify v3](https://dev.to/eomm/validation-and-serialization-in-fastify-v3-2e8l).

 **v2:**